Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/00_Base_code.md

     while (!glfwWindowShouldClose(window)) {
         glfwPollEvents();
     }

+    glfwDestroyWindow(window);
 }
 ```

 This code should be fairly self-explanatory.
 It loops and checks for events like
 pressing the X button until the window has been closed by the user.
 This is also
 the loop where we'll later call a function to render a single frame.
+Once the
+window is closed, we need to clean up resources by destroying it.

 When you run the program now you should see a window titled `Vulkan` show up
 until the application is terminated by closing the window.
 Now that we have the